FelixHenninger/lab.js/docs/meta/contribute.rst

 ``core.js`` · Core user-facing classes
-  This code builds upon the ``EventHandler`` class to define the user-facing parts of the library, in particular the ``BaseElement`` and its derivatives.
+  This code builds upon the ``EventHandler`` class to define the user-facing parts of the library, in particular the :js:class:`BaseElement` and its derivatives.

   The code in this file is far more straightforward than that in ``base.js``, and much more accessible.
 If you are looking to understand the internals of the library, this is the place to start.

+``core-display-html.js`` · HTML-based elements
+  All elements that use ``HTML`` for showing content: :js:class:`HTMLScreen` and :js:class:`FormScreen`.

+``core-display-canvas.js`` · Canvas-based elements
+  Components in this file rely on the ``Canvas`` for showing content:
+  :js:class:`CanvasScreen` and :js:class:`CanvasSequence`.

+``core-flow.js`` · Flow control
+  These components are not so much for displaying information, but for controlling the overall flow of the experiment.
+In particular, this file includes the source for :js:class:`Sequence` and :js:class:`Parallel`.

 ``data.js`` · Data handling
   The code contained in this file takes care of data storage and export.
-  It defines the ``DataStore`` class that logs and formats the experiments' output.
+It defines the :js:class:`DataStore` class that logs and formats the experiments' output.

 ----